Fences and Fencing Issues

 Your fencing rights, obligations and processes are set out in the Fencing Act 1978.

-If you are proposing to build a new or alter an existing boundary fence you should consult the neighbour or neighbours that will be affected by the fence before you start site work to obtain mutual agreement on the fence design particularly where you expect them to contribute to the fence cost and the location of the boundary line between your properties.
+If you are proposing to build a new or alter an existing boundary fence, you should consult your neighbour or neighbours before you start site work to obtain mutual agreement on the fence design and the location of the boundary line between your properties.
+You may also expect them to contribute to the fence cost.

 You will require Building Consent and possibly a Resource Consent where you are proposing to build a fence that will exceed 2 metres in height or that is a substantial structure i.e., brick or block work with heavy foundations.